Zach Pascal

-Zach Pascal (born December 18, 1994) is an American football wide receiver who is a free agent.
-He played college football at Old Dominion.
+Zach Pascal (born December 18, 1994) is an American professional football wide receiver.
+He played college football for the Old Dominion Monarchs.

-Early years
+Early life

-Pascal attended and played high school football at Dr. Henry A. Wise Jr. High School.
+Pascal was born in Upper Marlboro, Maryland, U.S. to Grenadian parents.
+He attended and played high school football at Dr. Henry A. Wise Jr. High School.
 During his senior season, Pascal was named first-team all county and third-team all state.

 College career

-Pascal attended and played college football at Old Dominion from 2014–2016.
+Pascal attended and played college football at Old Dominion from 2014 to 2016.
 In 2016, he helped lead Old Dominion to the Bahamas Bowl, their first bowl game in program history.
 During the game, he gained 78 yards and scored a touchdown in the victory against Eastern Michigan.